 Another randomized trial found that after eight weeks of creatine use paired with four weekly training sessions, the creatine group increased upper-body lean mass by an impressive 7.1%.

 Most experts agree that the most efficient way to fill your creatine stores is with a loading phase.
 So start with 20g a day for a week before dropping down to a 5g maintenance dose daily.

 Everyone complains about being a “hard-gainer.”
 But more likely than not, you’re skimping on the calories, not getting enough protein, or following the wrong routine.

 The now-done-to-death saying is absolutely true: Abs are made in the kitchen.

-So skip the dirty bulk, Bear Mode, an eat-everything-in-sight diet that’ll help you scoot away from skinny.
+So skip the dirty bulk, Bear Mode, an eat-everything-in-sight diet that’ll help you scoot away from skinny (especially if you’re closer to skinny-fat).
 Instead, build your diet around high-calorie and nutrient-dense foods.

 For example, housing a pack of Twinkies can stack an extra 270 calories to your current intake in a matter of two minutes.
 But the 8g of fat and 29g of sugar are wasted calories.